ovh/docs/pages/cloud/dedicated/ipfo-vrack-hyperv/guide.en-us.md

 ---
-title: 'Setting up a Virtual Machine using Failover IPs and Hyper-V over a vRack'
+title: "Setting up a Virtual Machine using Failover IPs and Hyper-V over a vRack"
-excerpt: 'How to use Hyper-V with Failover-IPs over a vRack'
+excerpt: "How to use Hyper-V with Failover-IPs over a vRack"
 slug: foip-vrack-hyperv
 section: vRack
 ---